Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>How to test</dt>
       <dd>
-         <p>The precense of the mandatory security headers can be tested in an automated way.
+         <p>The presense of the mandatory security headers can be tested in an automated way.
 A test client makes a call to the API root.
-The response is tested for the precense of mandatory headers.
+The response is tested for the presense of mandatory headers.
       </dd>
    </dl>
 </div>